 Shortest path to fix

-# Pull static HTML
+# Pull the static HTML response (what the first crawl pass sees)

 curl -sL https://yourdomain.com/your-page > raw.html

-# Count <a href>
+# Count <a href> links

 grep -oE '<a [^>]*href="[^"]+"' raw.html | wc -l